Pierre Pagé: Calgary Flames (1980–1988)

 Page was named head coach of the Moncton Golden Flames of the American Hockey League for the 1984–85 season.
 The Golden Flames struggled to a 32–40–8 record, earning 72 points and finishing in last place in the North Division, failing to qualify for the postseason.

 Page returned to the Calgary Flames as an assistant coach in 1985–86, working under head coach Bob Johnson.
 Calgary finished the regular season in second place in the Smythe Division, earning a record of 40–31–9 for 89 points.
 In the postseason, the Flames swept the Winnipeg Jets in the division semifinals.
 In the division finals, the Flames upset the two-time defending Stanley Cup champions, the Edmonton Oilers, in a thrilling seven game series.
-Calgary won another seven game series in the Campbell Conference finals, defeating the St. Louis Blues, earning a berth into the 1986 Stanley Cup Finals against the Montreal Canadiens.
+Calgary won another seven game series in the Campbell Conference finals, defeating the St. Louis Blues, earning a berth into the 1986 Stanley Cup Final against the Montreal Canadiens.
 The Flames lost the final round in five games.

 Calgary had another excellent regular season in 1986–87, as the club improved to 95 points, earning a record of 46–31–3.
 In the playoffs, the Flames were upset by the Winnipeg Jets in the division semifinals, losing in six games.

 The Flames took another step forward in 1987–88, as the team finished with the best record in the National Hockey League, winning the Presidents' Trophy with a record of 48–23–9, earning 105 points.
 Calgary quickly defeated the Los Angeles Kings in the division semifinals in five games, however, the team lost to the defending Stanley Cup champion Edmonton Oilers in four games in the division finals to end their season.

 Following the season, Page left the Flames and was named head coach of the Minnesota North Stars.